Michael D. Ramsey Professor of Law, University of San Diego Law School |

 This space will be used for announcements regarding class cancellations, make-ups, optional events of interest, and other updates regarding the course and the course schedule.

-A new reading list (Unit 2: Federalism) is available below.
+The class meeting on Wednesday, April 2, is cancelled.
+It will be made up with an asynchronous recording if necessary A new reading list (Unit 3: Free Speech) is available below.
+Writing Assignment #2 [available below] is due on Monday, March 17, at 10 am.
+NO CLASS Monday, March 3, 2025 or Wednesday, March 5, 2025 (Spring Break) A new reading list (Unit 2: Federalism) is available below.
 Writing Assignment No. 1 (available below) is due at 10:00 am on Monday, February 10.
 The syllabus, readings for the first unit of the course, and assignment for the first class meeting are available below.
 This class will be recorded.
 Recordings will be available to enrolled students via Panopto.
 I do not vouch for the quality or usefulness of these recordings and they are not a substitute for attending class.
 Only students in this course are authorized to view or listen to the recordings.
 The recordings are only for personal use in connection with this course.
 Do not show them to others, post them on the internet or otherwise distribute or provide access to them or any part of them.
 The recordings will be automatically deleted from Panopto after the final exam and you should not attempt to retain them or any part of them.

 COURSE ASSIGNMENTS